ushifali/Protket/README.md

 The required data is stored and retrieved using Firebase.
 The app was coded using Flutter.

+#Features

+•	User can register for the app using email/password or google.
+•	User can then sign in using email/password or google.
+•	On signing in, the app opens to home page.
+•	Home page includes navigation to various pages.
+These pages include –
+•	Getting User Location – User can get their location (This uses google API)
+•	Making A Fake Call – User can make fake call
+•	Emergency Contacts – Stores a list of emergency contacts

 The preview of the app is as follows: